Smith Campus Center & Student Programs Department Staff

-Chris Waugh has been an educator for 19 years, serving campus communities in both large and small settings.
+Chris Waugh has been an educator for over 20 years, serving campus communities in both large and small settings.
 He earned his Bachelor of Arts degree from Northern Illinois University, where he continued, earning a Master of Arts degree in Counseling.
 He then attended Loyola University Chicago, earning his doctorate degree in Higher Education Administration.
 He has taught at both Northern Illinois University and Loyola University Chicago.

 In his role at Pomona, Chris supports the Vice President of Student Affairs & Dean of Students as well as provides day-to-day leadership and support for the Smith Campus Center and related offices, including the Outdoor Education Center, Bridges Auditorium, and 88.7fm/KSPC, the radio station supported by the Claremont Colleges and the surrounding community.

 Chris' primary research interest is bystander engagement of undergraduate men involved in dangerous drinking situations.
 He recently completed his dissertation on this topic with plans to build upon this baseline research through ongoing alcohol education and program development.
 Chris is also interested in leveraging social media to build community and guiding student use of technology and social media to make personal and professional connections inside and outside the classroom.
 Chris lives in Claremont with his partner, Kristina, and their son Simon.